The mosaic carpets of the Church of San Martino prope litus maris

 During the phases of archaeological excavation, between 1989 and 1991, numerous marble slabs of different dimensions, shape and colours were recovered (porphyry, serpentine marble, light-coloured marbles, rubble marble): they are marble crustae that belonged to the cladding of the perimeter elevations, which had to further enrich the decorative apparati of this important place of worship.
 Remains of opus sectile, namely marble slabs that could have been used in a subsequent paving of the building, are also preserved.

 The Church of San Martino prope litus maris is mentioned in various historical sources – maps and documents – starting from the 11th and 12th century.
 In the 16th century, it seems that the church was no longer accessible, perhaps due to the violent earthquake of 1484.
-The religious building could have been completely stripped and demolished at the time of the construction of the New Cervia, between 1697 and 1705.
+The religious building may have been completely stripped and demolished at the time of the construction of the New Cervia, between 1697 and 1705.

 The mosaic corresponding to the sector on the right of the solea has a motif with braided frame and carpet with panels including knotting of various type alternating with panels with kantharoi (large jugs with handles on tall pedestal foot).
 The mosaic was restored by the Fondazione Ravennantica – Parco Archeologico di Classe, for the archaeological exhibition Felix Ravenna.
-La croce, la spada, la vela: l’alto Adriatico fra V e VI secolo, set up in Ravenna in the San Nicolò complex in 2007.
+La croce, la spada, la vela: l’alto Adriatico fra V e VI secolo, was exhibited in Ravenna in the San Nicolò complex in 2007.